sailfish009/goodvibes/docs/goodvibes.readthedocs.io/index.rst

 <https://www.ffmpeg.org/>`_, and the graphical user interface is written with
 `GTK <https://www.gtk.org>`_.

-**Development** takes place on `GitLab <https://gitlab.com/goodvibes/goodvibes.git>`_, and this is where you should head if you want to get in touch.
-El Boulangero is the main author, and is the one writing these lines right now.
+**Development** takes place on `GitLab <https://gitlab.com/goodvibes/goodvibes>`_, and this is where you should head if you want to get in touch.
+Arnaud R is the main author, and is the one writing these lines right now.

 **Translation** happens on `Weblate <https://hosted.weblate.org/projects/goodvibes>`_.
 If you want to contribute to the translation effort, don't be shy,